arey-pranay/JavaDSA/LinkedList/Pranay/README.md

 #### 09. Reverse K Nodes 😐
   - Refer the code please
   - Iterative and Recursive Solutions are there.
 Both beat 100% codes.

+#### 10. Check Palindrome
+  - Calculate size, Reverse a half of linked list.
+  - Compare the head original linked list with head of reversed half, if not matched then return false.
+Otherwise keep going forward by one till list ends, then return true.

+#### 11. Linked List Cycle - II (Finf the start of cycle)
+  - Fast and Slow Pointers. while fast!=null && fast.next!=null. if fast==slow. while fast!=slow
+  - Return fast after the inner while.
+Return null after the outer while.